Shifat-Ali/toxic-comment-classification/README.md

 ## 🔍 Connecting with Multimodal Learning

 While this project focuses on **textual comments**, toxic content on the internet is inherently **multimodal** — hateful messages can occur via **voice, video, memes, or even in multi-language code-switching conversations**.

-The techniques used here — such as word embeddings, sequence modeling, and classification — are foundational to many multimodal models.
-For example:
-- **Visual-text fusion** (memes with offensive text)
-- **Audio-text alignment** (hate speech in speech transcripts)
-- **Multimodal moderation systems** (combining user profiles, audio, and text for better detection)

 This project thus serves as the **textual foundation** for a future multimodal toxicity detection system.